 IMPORTANT!
-ALWAYS FLIP THE POWER SWITCH ON THE BACK OFF AFTER INITIATING THE SHUTDOWN SEQUENCE.
+ALWAYS FLIP THE POWER SWITCH ON THE BACK TO THE OFF POSITION AFTER INITIATING THE SHUTDOWN SEQUENCE.
+If the back power switch is not turned OFF, the fan(s) will continue to run.

-Please note that the shutdown sequence cannot be aborted.
-Once the shutdown sequence has been initiated, it must be completed as per the steps above.
-Once the shutdown sequence has been initiated, the unit will not respond to the pressing of any buttons on the front panel until the power switch in back has been toggled OFF, then ON again.
+The shutdown sequence cannot be aborted.
+Once the shutdown sequence has been initiated by pressing the power button on the front panel, it must be completed as per the steps above.
+After the power button has been pressed, the unit will not respond to the pressing of any buttons on the front panel until the power switch in back has been toggled OFF, then ON again.